LynSChen04/in-context_prompt_engineering/README.md

 # **3. Evaluation**

-We used Meteor in order to evaluate the similarity between the two inputs
+We used BLEU in order to evaluate the similarity between the two inputs

 # **4. Results**

 The raw data consisting of 88 outputs, 2 types of prompts from the 2 models for each of the 22 problems is stored in the `data` folder.
 The script `main.py` was used to automate the process of generating outputs and obtain BLEU evaluations of the generated code.
-Our PDF report containing our analysis and outputs of notable problems as well as CodeBLEU scores for all the problems with code outputs is the `Assignment 3.pdf` file.
+Our PDF report containing our analysis and outputs of notable problems as well as BLEU scores for all the problems with code outputs is the `Assignment 3.pdf` file.
 The output of the prompts is the `prompts_output.json` file.
 The BLEU evaluation scores for the outputs is the `BLEU_evaluation.json` file.